FrewtyPebbles/William-L.-Portfolio-Website/README.md

 # To Do List

- - Simplify authorization by adding Google Auth client as a federated identity provider to cognito
  - Add live demos of projects as microservices
  - Add automatic inappropriate comment blocking using Amazon Comprehend
  - Add user management admin portal for blocking users from commenting